 Model-as-Software

-Finding solutions to fill the gap between model and software is one of software engineering's most persistent challenges
+Bridging the gap between model and software execution has been one of software engineering’s most persistent challenges.

 Common approaches include: